lznfjv/goose/hardware_selection/README.md

 https://www.amazon.com/dp/B0CNVBWX2M

 ## Power System
-We need to be able to provide adequate power to all drive components while also maintaining a continuous 5V@2.5A for the SBC.
+We need to be able to provide adequate power to all drive components while also maintaining a continuous 5V at 2.5A for the SBC.

 ## Batteries
 Lithium-ion batteries are the status-quo for robotics projects like these.
 A 3S (11.1V nominal) LiPo will be perfect.
 This instance is a bit more costly than I'd like for this project, but suitable alternatives can be found at hobby shops and RC drone suppliers for even cheaper.